ADMarker: A Multi-Modal Federated Learning System for Monitoring Digital Biomarkers of Alzheimer's Disease: System Implementation

 \subsubsection{Hardware choices.}

-The goal of the hardware design is to capture lots of digital biomarkers in a privacy-preserving manner while ensuring durability and scalability of the system.
-First, we choose three sensor modalities: a depth camera, a mmWave radar, and a microphone, which collectively capture a wide range of biomarkers while preserving the users' privacy.
-In particular, the Time-of-Flight (ToF) depth camera cannot reveal sensitive personal information like faces; the mmWave radar can only detect the motions of the subjects; the ambient microphones run real-time algorithms to extract acoustic features without recording any raw acoustic data.
-Collectively, the three sensor modalities can detect various activities such as having meals, conversations, watching TV, etc. Second, we choose the NVIDIA Xavier NX \cite{xavier-nx} as the main compute unit as it incorporates powerful NVIDIA GPUs (384-core Volta) and CPUs (6-core @1.9GHZ) for on-device model training.
+The goal of the hardware design is to capture lots of digital biomarkers in a privacy-preserving manner while ensuring the durability and scalability of the system.
+First, {we choose three sensor modalities: a depth camera, an mmWave radar, and a microphone, which collectively capture a wide range of biomarkers while preserving users’ privacy.
+In particular, the Time-of-Flight (ToF) depth camera can detect context-aware activities like cleaning living areas and moving in/out of chairs, without revealing sensitive personal information like faces.
+The microphones can help distinguish acoustic-related activities like watching TV and talking with others, which run real-time algorithms to extract Mel-frequency cepstral coefficient (MFCC) features \cite{ittichaichareon2012speech} without storing raw acoustic data.
+The mmWave radar can capture motion-related activities like walking, standing, and sleeping.} Second, we choose the NVIDIA Xavier NX \cite{xavier-nx} as the main compute unit as it incorporates powerful NVIDIA GPUs (384-core Volta) and CPUs (6-core @1.9GHZ) for on-device model training.
 Third, to improve the durability of the system, we choose the NVMe SSD rather than the conventional portable HDD or SSD as the external data storage unit.
 The reason is that they have a relatively lower read/write speed (about 100MB/s), poor reliability (vulnerable to vibration and power failure), and a larger size/weight, which is unsuitable for long-term operation and mass deployment.